3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/AntsdrE200_UHD.md

 |   |   |   |   Name: ANTSDR-EXXX TX dual DAC
 |   |   |   |   Gain Elements: None
 ```
-When you can see the above output, uhd can run on the e200.
+When you see the above output, it means UHD is successfully running on the E200.